-Responsive web design is a new approach to web design that enables web designers to build a single website to serve to all kinds of devices, from desktop computers to smart phones, laptops to tablets.
-Simply put, a responsive website adapts to whatever size screen it’s being displayed on, allowing you to maintain one theme and provide one consistent look and feel, no matter how visitors access your website by using “media queries” to figure out what resolution of device it’s being served on.
+Responsive web design is a new approach to web design.
+Responsive web design enables web designers to build a single website to serve to all kinds of devices, from desktop computers to smart phones, laptops to tablets.
+Simply put, a responsive website adapts to whatever size screen it’s being displayed on.
+This allows you to maintain one theme and provide one consistent look and feel.
+So, no matter how visitors access your website, “media queries” can be used to figure out what resolution of device it’s being served on.

 Mobile Marketing On the Rise

 As more and more people go mobile, having a responsive web design is crucial.
 According to a Comscore report, the U.S. saw a 55% increase in smartphone subscriptions in 2012.
-This amounts to 98 million smartphone subscribers, representing nearly 42% of all U.S. mobile users.
+This amounts to 98 million smartphone subscribers.
+And it represents nearly 42% of all U.S. mobile users.
 TechCrunch agrees, saying that 2013 is the year that mobile devices will overtake desktops as the dominant global Internet platform.

 We Live in a Multiscreen World

-Google has come up with some equally interesting research: 90% of people move between devices to accomplish a goal, whether that’s on smartphones, PCs, tablets or TV – even more proof that web designers and programmers need to take into account that their clients’ websites need to work equally well on small (cell phones), medium (tablets/computers), and large-sized screens (TVs).
+Google has come up with some equally interesting research.
+For example, 90% of people move between devices to accomplish a goal.
+Whether that’s on smartphones, PCs, tablets or TV.
+So there’s even more proof that web designers and programmers need to take into account that their clients’ websites need to work equally well on small (cell phones), medium (tablets/computers), and large-sized screens (TVs).

 Responsive Design Affects Content, Too

 And it doesn’t end there.
 When developing your content strategy, you need to consider how you use text, images and videos across these platforms.
-Your content needs to be focused, persuasive and on target.
-Leave the “fluff” on the editing room floor!
+Further, your content needs to be focused, persuasive and on target.
+So leave the “fluff” on the editing room floor!